 We'll pay you a cash allowance if you need to stay in hospital for more than 72 consecutive hours because of an unexpected event during your journey.

-We pay you \$100 a day for each complete 24-hour period you're in hospital.
-We pay up to \$3,000 for each person.
+We pay you \$100 for each day you're in hospital.
+We pay up to \$3,000 for each paying person for each journey.

 We only cover you if one of the following applies.